microsoft/ODBC-Specification/ODBC 4.0.md

 Data sources with fixed schemas always return *False* for this value.
 Attempting to set this value for such a data source returns `SQL_SUCCESS_WITH_INFO` with a diagnostic code of 01S02, Option Value Changed, and reading this value will continue to return *False*.

-If set to true, SQLFetch, SQLFetchScroll, SQLGetData, and SQLCloseCursor for nested statement handles return `SQL_DATA_AVAILABLE` if new columns are discovered/added to the IRD while retrieving results.
+If set to true, SQLFetch, SQLFetchScroll, SQL_NextColumn, SQLGetData, and SQLCloseCursor for nested statement handles return `SQL_DATA_AVAILABLE` if new columns are discovered/added to the IRD while retrieving results.

 If `SQL_ATTR_DYNAMIC_COLUMNS` is true, then columns in the ARD that don’t apply to the current row have their `len_or_ind_ptr` set to `SQL_DATA_UNAVAILABLE`.
 If `SQL_ATTR_DYNAMIC_COLUMNS` is false, then only known columns are allowed in a Select list and only known columns are returned when /* is specified.